Research & Data

 Texas Employment Forecast

-Incorporating April employment growth of 1.1 percent and new leading index data into the Dallas Fed’s Texas employment forecast leads to a 2016 estimate of 1.5 percent growth (December/December), up from April’s forecast of 1.0 percent growth.
-The forecast suggests that 179,000 jobs will be added in the state this year and that employment in December 2016 will be 12.1 million (Chart 1).
+Incorporating May employment growth of 0.4 percent and new leading index data into the Dallas Fed’s Texas employment forecast leads to a 2016 estimate of 1.3 percent growth (December/December), down from May’s forecast of 1.5 percent growth.
+The forecast suggests that 155,700 jobs will be added in the state this year and that employment in December 2016 will be 12.1 million (Chart 1).

-The Dallas Fed’s Texas Leading Index picked up for the second consecutive month, and the net three-month change was 2.49 percent (Chart 2).
+A preliminary estimate suggests that the Dallas Fed’s Texas Leading Index declined in May after two months of strong increases, and the net three-month change was 2.04 percent (Chart 2).

 The Dallas Fed Texas employment forecast projects job growth for the calendar year and is estimated as the 12-month change in payroll employment from December to December.
 The forecast reported above is a point estimate with 80 percent confidence bands; in other words, the true forecast lies within the bands on Chart 1 with 80 percent probability.